 The start of Brett's kidney failure was when he was 30 and was diagnosed with stage 4 testicular cancer that ended up turning into a lymphoma.
 After 4 months of chemo, then surgery, the doctor said he was clean, but it cost him a kidney.
 Due to the drugs that he received from his chemo, his firefighting career had ended.
 He became a heavy equipment technician.
 In 1999 he got a wild hair and bought his first tractor (semi), and that was the start of his trucking company.
 He was doing well and around 2012 the doctor warned him about his diabetes, hypertension, sleep apnea, and of course his weight gain.
 Brett didn't listen and did things his way.
-In 2016 he was diagnosed with sell his truck and ended up taking disability which was a real blow to the ego.
+In 2016 he was diagnosed with

+ESRD and started dialysis in March of 2017.
+That did not work out well for him, and he had to sell his truck and ended up taking disability which was a real blow to the ego.
 Now, Brett does home hemodialysis and he feels so much better.
 It was a true challenge getting to this point; however, it was worth it.
 Brett has gained a second wind mentally and is getting stronger physically.
 His goals are to get rid of this weight and become eligible for a kidney donor.
 In the meanwhile, Brett hopes to maybe inspire someone to love life and not give up hope because a machine keeps them alive.